 Collecting water was a grueling chore, and not just because of the lengthy walk.
 Women and girls feared going out alone because of the potential danger of men taking advantage of their vulnerability.
 Some days, Gulika faced harassment from her neighbors, and she didn’t always come home with enough water.

-Gulika’s story has a happy ending: A Gospel for Asia-supported pastor arranged for a new water well to be drilled in front of her home.
+Gulika’s story has a happy ending: A GFA World-supported pastor arranged for a new water well to be drilled in front of her home.

 Too often, however, widows don’t see relief from their suffering.
 So many women in various parts of the world have lost their husbands that the term “island of widows” has been applied to locations in Nicaragua, Sri Lanka and India.